itsee-birmingham/standalone_collation_editor/docs/upgrade-notes/upgrade-3-0-x.md

 - Optional services and project setting *allowCommentsOnRegRules* added.
 This is a boolean which determines whether or not to show the comments box in the regularisation rule menu.
 This also involves a change in the default behaviour which will not show the comments box.
 To maintain existing beaviour this boolean should be set to true.
 - Optional services and project setting *allowOutOfOrderWitnesses* added along with *witnessesAllowedToBeOutOfOrder*.
 These settings are explained in the service file documentation.
 The defaults maintain existing behaviour.
 - Optional services and project setting *showSelectAllVariantsOption* added.
 This setting is explained in the service file documentation.
 The default maintains existing behaviour.
+- Optional services and project setting *numberEditionSubreadings* added.
+This setting is explained in the service file documentation.
+The default maintains existing behaviour.

 ## Additional project only settings